This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Leading Sub-Sectors

-The Honduran wheat industry uses an average of 216,000 MT per year with the vast majority of its raw material coming from the United States.
+The Honduran wheat industry uses an average of 216,000 MT per year with most of its raw material coming from the United States.
 Data estimates based on current sales indicate the market’s stability.

 Opportunities